Goong Ob Woonsen

 Whisk the sauce ingredients together.

-In a medium bowl, whisk together the oyster sauce, light soy sauce, dark sweet soy sauce, sesame oil, sugar, Shaoxing wine, and water until the sugar completely dissolves.
+In a medium bowl, whisk the oyster sauce, light soy sauce, dark sweet soy sauce, sesame oil, sugar, Shaoxing wine, and water until the sugar completely dissolves.

 - 03

-Soak the noodles directly in the sauce.
+Toss the softened noodles directly in the sauce.

 - 04